-I do love water, I love to surf, swim and even to drink water.
+I do love water, I love to surf, swim, and even drink water.
 Do you know why?

-Today 1 in every 6 people have a lack of freshwater.
-Drastically, in 2050, there will be one in every 2 people with a lack of freshwater, either you or me.
+Today 1 in every 6 people lack fresh water.
+Drastically, in 2050, there will be one in every 2 people with a lack of fresh water, either you or me.
 However, the world needs fresh water.
 But how?

-Water is very important and is far away from the concept of simple.
+Water is very important and is far away from the concept of simplicity.
 There are many things in the water that we need to understand.

 Do you know silicon has just a half dozen anomalies?
 Whereas, water has 70.

-So it is our duty to find ways to use these anomalous behaviours of water to have clean and freshwater.
+So it is our duty to find ways to use these anomalous behaviors of water to have clean freshwater.

 Below are the most important 2 of the 70 anomalies of water.

-But the more interesting fact is, the water with 0°C temperature floats above 4°C temperature water.
+But the more interesting fact is that water with 0°C temperature floats above 4°C temperature water.
 See the beauty, when you have winter in the northern hemisphere, you have ice followed by 0 temperature water and far, at the bottom of a river or lake, you have the warm 4 centigrade water with fish and plants surviving!

 If water was as common as other materials, then in the very first winter, it would freeze from the bottom to the top and all life would be killed.
 Isn’t it that cool?

 It is related to mobility.
 When water is more dense and compact, the molecules move faster.
 For example, when there are more cars on the road, the cars move slower.
 Unlikely, when you have more water molecules, they move faster.